explodinglabs/jsonrpcserver/doc/index.rst

     def find(**kwargs):
         """Find a customer."""

-        # middlename is optional parameter.
+        # middlename is an optional parameter.
         middlename = kwargs.get('middlename', None)

 .. important::

-    Use either positional or keyword arguments, but not both in the same method.
+    Use either positional or keyword parameters, but not both in the same method.
 See `Parameter Structures
     <http://www.jsonrpc.org/specification#parameter_structures>`_ in the
     JSON-RPC specification.